 2.1.1.a.
 At least 45 of the last 60 credit hours must be completed in residence at American University.

 2.1.2.
-Students may transfer a cumulative total of 75 credits from the following: 1) a maximum of 75 credits from an approved four-year or two-year institution; 2) a maximum of 30 credits from one or a combination of Advanced Placement (AP), International Baccalaureate, CLEP subject examinations, or other AU approved test credit; or 3) a maximum of 30 credits for a combination of relevant work completed satisfactorily in college-level Armed Services School course, or US Armed Forces institute correspondence or extension courses, completed with a grade of 70 or better, as recommended at the baccalaureate level by the American Council on Education and which is appropriate for academic credit as determined by the Admissions Office after consultation with the appropriate academic unit.
+Students may transfer a cumulative total of 60 credits from the following: 1) a maximum of 60 credits from approved four-year or two-year institutions; 2) a maximum of 30 credits from one or a combination of Advanced Placement (AP), International Baccalaureate, CLEP subject examinations, or other AU approved test credit; or 3) a maximum of 30 credits for a combination of relevant work completed satisfactorily in college-level Armed Services School course, or US Armed Forces institute correspondence or extension courses, completed with a grade of 70 or better, as recommended at the baccalaureate level by the American Council on Education and which is appropriate for academic credit as determined by the Admissions Office after consultation with the appropriate academic unit.
 Military Occupation Services (MOS) credit may be evaluated separately for academic credit.

 2.1.3.
 The minimum graduation requirement of 120 credit hours must satisfy a major requirement and also satisfy the requirements for the General Education program, the College Writing requirement, and the University Mathematics requirement.